-Special Education Needs and Disabilities (SEND) Policy
+Special Education Needs and Disabilities (SEND) Policy - Be the best you can be -

 Rationale

 We believe that all children are of equal worth and that we must provide, in a happy and caring atmosphere, an education that is responsive to their needs, and one that will help them achieve their full potential.
 They should make progress so that they can achieve their best, become confident individuals, and make a successful transition into adulthood.
 All children should have access to a broad and balanced curriculum.
 Teachers have high expectations, set ambitious targets and identify any potential areas of difficulty.